askfiy/nvim/README.md

 This is a configuration based on neovim 0.8, it has good extensibility, and at the same time it is very beautiful, I have done a lot of highlight customization to the catppuccin theme.

+- Can be used directly without complicated configuration
+- Reasonable key bindings
+- Has the functions of most IDEs

 ## screenshot

 ![](https://images-1302522496.cos.ap-nanjing.myqcloud.com/img/20220628175433.png)